Tuberculosis Prevention & Control

-Montana has the lowest incidence rate of tuberculosis (TB) disease than ever before in our state's history and one of the lowest in the country.
-This is largely due to the dedicated men and women at our local and state health departments as well as healthcare professional statewide.
-It's important to keep a watchful eye out and to "Think TB!".
+Montana has a lower incidence rate of tuberculosis (TB) disease than ever before in our state's history and one of the lowest rates in the country.
+This is largely due to the dedicated men and women at our local and tribal health departments as well as healthcare professional statewide.
+It is important to keep a watchful eye out and to "Think TB!"
 To reach our goal of TB elimination, we need to stop TB infection early.
 Most of our TB cases in recent years have either been individuals that were:

-- infected with TB for a long/short time without getting treatment (latent TB infection, LTBI)
+- Infected with latent TB without getting treatment

 Making sure that we treat TB infection quickly is the key to stopping it from becoming active disease, and eliminating TB in Montana.
 Help us eliminate TB by being more informed and getting involved.
 Below are additional resources to learn more about TB and how you can help!

 New TB Rules in Effect

 On March 24, 2017, several proposed changes in the Communicable Disease ARMs became effective, including changes to the TB rules.
 Some of the major TB changes are noted below.
 A complete summary of all the TB rule changes can be accessed at 2017 TB ARM Technical Guidance.